KomodoPlatform/Documentation.rst.old/docs/source/komodo/create-Komodo-Assetchain.rst

 .. warning::

-	A maximum supply of 500 million is good to use, to avoid 64 bit overflows.
+	A maximum supply of 500 million is a good limit.
+This is to avoid 64 bit overflows.

-Blocks will be on-demand after block 128(the chain is only mined when a transaction is in the mempool) and the block reward will be ``.0001``.
+Blocks will be on-demand after block 128 (i.e., the chain is only mined when a transaction is in the mempool) and the block reward will be ``.0001``.
 Please refer to :ref:`Asset Chain Parameters` for a full list of parameters that can be used to customize your Blockchain.

 After issuing this command, you will see the p2p port in the terminal window.